quangvdao/jolt/book/src/spec/subtables.md

 # Specification of Jolt Subtables

+A Jolt subtable is a lookup table consisting of $2^{2m}$ field elements (indexed by a tuple of two $m$-bit natural numbers $(x,y)$), whose multilinear extension (MLE) has a simple algebraic form.

+In this page, we give a full specification of all Jolt subtables for the current RV32IM version over curves.
+The subtables may change in future versions of Jolt.

 ## Notation

 - $m$ is the number of bits for each operand.
+Currently, Jolt subtables are used with $m=16$.

 - $x$ is a $m$-bit natural number, expressed in binary as $(x_{m-1}, x_{m-2}, \ldots, x_1, x_0) \in \{0, 1\}^m$.